How do I increase my productivity and maximize my time?

 Similarly, without having actual priorities you’ll bounce from one thing to another without any reason.

 Instead of your priorities being clear and committed, everything you need to do feels like a priority.
-Which is no good, because as I’m sure you’ve realized, you cannot do everything (at least not at the same time.
+This is no good, because as I’m sure you’ve realized, you cannot do everything (at least not at the same time.

 What’s most important to you?
 What needs your focus?